 The right technology is essential for hoteliers to control and distribute inventory, maintain rates, manage offers and incentives, and more.
 If you’re implementing several technology solutions, consider engaging with a comprehensive partner.
 These providers can offer suggestions on complementary technology solutions, integration techniques, and recommendations for implementation.This will be key to optimize your hotel distribution channels.

 For even more expert tips and tricks to follow when creating your optimal channel mix, download our new eBook, Independent’s Guide to New Hotel Openings for Distribution functions.
 This is one of three guides designed to provide independent hoteliers and their teams with a wealth of institutional knowledge and guidance to facilitate a new hotel launch or a hotel reopening.

-The best distribution strategy enhances spend, reach, and results.
+Finding the right mix of best hotel distribution channels will positively influence your distribution strategy by enhancing spend, reach, and results.
 Optimizing your channel mix should be an ongoing process – especially in uncertain times.
 As recovery from the COVID-19 global pandemic begins to evolve, you will have to be agile and flexible to pivot depending on the demand in your market quickly.
 For additional insight and guidance during these challenging times, visit our Crisis Management Resource Library.